mariusfacktor/forthright-django/README.md

 # forthright-django

-forthright-django is a Django app to allow developers to directly call server functions from the client.
+forthright-django is a Remote Procedure Call (RPC) Django app to allow you to directly call server functions from the client.

 ## Quick start